mattrussi/gitlab-com-runbooks/docs/wiz-runtime-sensor/README.md

 `sudo systemctl restart wiz-sensor`

-## Contact support
+### Contact support

-If none of the scenarios above match your case, please contact us:
+If none of the scenarios above match the case, please contact support:

 1. [Create a support package for the Runtime Sensor](#create-a-support-package-for-the-runtime-sensor-1)
 2. Open the Support Case and include the support package.

-### Create a support package for the Runtime Sensor
+#### Create a support package for the Runtime Sensor

 The following script executes various troubleshooting commands and saves the output to an archive named support_package_linux.tar.gz.
 Please attach this file when contacting Wiz support.

-:warning: You should run the script as the root user because it will collect sensor related information from the /opt/wiz/sensor folder which requires root permissions
+:warning: Run the script as the root user because it will collect sensor related information from the /opt/wiz/sensor folder which requires root permissions

 ```
 #!/bin/bash